 As our business grows, we may need to add employees and enhance our management, systems and procedures.
 We will need to successfully integrate our internal operations with the operations of our marketing partners, manufacturers, distributors and suppliers to produce and market commercially viable products.
+We may also need to manage additional relationships with various collaborative partners, suppliers and other organizations.
 Although we do not presently intend to conduct research and development activities in-house, we may undertake those activities in the future.
-Expanding our business will place a significant burden on the management and operations of our company.
-Our failure to effectively respond to changes brought about by our growth may have a material adverse effect on our business and financial results.
+Expanding our business will place a significant burden on our management and operations.
+We may not be able to implement improvements to our management information and control systems in an efficient and timely manner and we may discover deficiencies in our existing systems and controls.
+Our failure to effectively respond to changes may make it difficult for us to manage our growth and expand our operations.

 WE HAVE NO MARKETING OR SALES HISTORY AND DEPEND ON THIRD-PARTY MARKETING PARTNERS.
+ANY FAILURE OF THESE PARTIES TO PERFORM WOULD DELAY OR LIMIT OUR COMMERCIALIZATION FEFORES.

-We have no history of marketing, distributing or selling biotechnology products and we are relying on our ability to successfully establish marketing partners or other arrangements with third parties to market, distribute and sell a commercially viable product both here and abroad.
+We have no history of marketing, distributing or selling biotechnology products, and we are relying on our ability to successfully establish marketing partners or other arrangements with third parties to market, distribute and sell a commercially viable product both here and abroad.
 Our business plan also envisions creating strategic alliances to access needed commercialization and marketing expertise.
-We may not be able to attract qualified sub-licensees, distributors or marketing partners, and even if qualified, such marketing partners may not be able to successfully market products developed with our technology.
-If we fail to successfully establish distribution channels, or if our marketing partners fail to provide adequate levels of sales, we will not be able to generate significant revenue.
+We may not be able to attract qualified sub-licensees, distributors or marketing partners, and even if qualified, these marketing partners may not be able to successfully market agricultural products or human health applications developed with our technology.
+If we fail to successfully establish distribution channels, or if our marketing partners fail to provide adequate levels of sales, our commercialization efforts will be delayed or limited and we will not be able to generate revenue.